TheScriptGuy/generate-url-requests-docker/README.md

 - Ensure the `certs` directory exists and contains the necessary `*.crt` files.
 - Make sure the Dockerfile exists in the directory where you are running the `build-image.sh` script.

-Embrace the power of Docker and happy coding! :tada:

 ## Warnings :warning:
 - Make sure that you are using some security device to filter traffic.